This page is for Google Chrome/Chrome OS bypasses

 Visit the Extension Information page for information on some extensions.

-The method to disable FWWP depends on your Chromebook, however if you've been on v114 or above you must use Pencil method.
+The method to disable FWWP depends on your Chromebook, however if you're on v114+ you must use the Pencil method while enrolled.
 History of FWWP:

 PreCr50: these old boards used either a screw, a jumper, or a switch on the motherboard & are some of the simplest out there.
 If you happen to be lucky enough, I recommend trying this.

 Cr50: following this, a new chip was added known as the Cr50.
-Older Cr50 Chromebooks set FWWP to the battery sense line, while later ones require everybody's favorite Pencil method.
+Cr50 Chromebooks set FWWP to the battery sense line prior to v115, while nowadays we require everybody's favorite Pencil method.
 You can also use Closed Case Debugging/SuzyQable on all of these, as long as you're unenrolled.

 Ti50: the generation 2 Cr50 chip, better known as the Ti50, now verifies the RO portion of the fimware at boot, meaning you need to run a few commands to prevent bricking.
-Regardless of wether a Ti50 device supports another method, you must use CCD/SuztQable (unenrolled) or Pencil Sharpener (patched on v136).
+Regardless of wether a Ti50 device supports another method, you must use CCD/SuztQable (unenrolled), Ti50 FWWP Reoval (VT2), or Pencil Sharpener (patched on v136).

 Requires screwdriver